A devotees hotel from the past, the Bombay Ananda Bhavan Hotel, an oasis set amongst the Raj-era bungalows in the cantonment of Bangalore, India.

-Grant Road was renamed Vittal Mallya Road in memory of the former chairman of United Breweries in the Eighties.
+Grant Road was renamed Vittal Mallya Road in memory of the former chairman of United Breweries in the 80s, after Vijay Mallya’s UB Group signed an agreement with the civic agencies for the road’s maintenance.
 During the British Raj, the area was part of the Cantonment and was then known as Maciver (Maclver) Town.
 Grant Road extended from Bishop Cotton Girls School to the then Tiffany Circle and along Sampangi Tank.
 Things changed when the Kanteerava Stadium was built on the tank.

 Gradually the colonial houses were replaced by stylish glass-chrome buildings, there are just a few heritage homes remaining.

-Though Bangalore had few restaurants, Vittal Mallya Road was the platform for three eating places, housed in colonial bungalows, each styled differently – the Shilton Hotel, the Bombay Ananda Bhavan Hotel and the Chinese restaurant Nanking (3 Grant Road) which was then famous, apparently its owner cooked for Pandit Nehru.
+When Bangalore had few restaurants, Grant Road had three places to dine.
+Housed in colonial bungalows, each styled differently, the Shilton Hotel, the Bombay Ananda Bhavan Hotel and the Chinese restaurant Nanking which was then famous, apparently its owner cooked for Pandit Nehru.